 Final Thoughts: Supercharge Your Marketing with Social Media + Reviews

 When evaluating companies and brands, consumers often rely on what others say about you more so than on your own marketing copy.

-This makes online reviews a vital component of every successful social media strategy.
+This makes social media reviews a vital component of every successful marketing strategy.
 If you’re looking to maximize the results of your social initiatives, learn how you can use reviews to your advantage.
 By sharing customer reviews on social media and letting your happiest customers act as brand advocates, you can drive greater engagement and cut through all the noise.